UniversalDevicesInc-PG3/udi-poly-notification/README.md

    - ISY State variable #49,
    - Value of Nodeserver n002 (DarkSky) node GV18 (found under Polyisy/Dashboard/Darksky Nodes)

-- Once completed, save the new resource, then hit Save again under the resource tab,  then click on it an hit Test.
-- Create a program to send the new resource
+Once completed, save the new resource, then hit Save again under the resource tab,  then click on it an hit Test.Then create a program to send the new resource
 ```
 Notification NR Test